Generate your class and proxy it too

 class, you will need to move this function to a new namespace.
 For example:

-Now, from Clojure, you can use the servlet function from the new namespace to
+Now, from Clojure, you can use the servlet

 add an instance of the servlet to your container.
 Furthermore, when you AOT